-On occasion there will be the need to gather things like Fiend claws, Troll's hide, and other components for the completion of potions and such things.
-This will be dictated by plotlines delivered during the events.
+On occasion there will be the need to gather things like fiend claws, troll's hide, and other components for the completion of potions and such things.
 A vivid description of cutting up a body, or of a full body search will not be necessary and will not be tolerated by Mythical Journeys.
-Harvesting parts outside of designated plotlines will prove futile (no Cast Member will purchase them from you).
 Anything that can be taken and has value will be represented by a prop that the monster will give you.
+If they have no such prop, nothing of value can be obtained this way.

 It is polite to gently roll any monster's body out of sight to keep it from decaying in public (see Carrying Others).
 This allows that cast member to leave the area more quickly so they can come back out into play sooner.

-Searching Cabins: Cabins and most other buildings are ingame unless otherwise marked, and you can enter them in search of treasure-although there may be in-game consequences of doing so.
+Searching Cabins: Cabins and most other buildings are in-game unless otherwise marked, and you can enter them in search of treasure-although there may be in-game consequences of doing so.

-In-game items can be taken: in-game coins, gems, minerals, crafting materials, potions, scrolls, any item with an Appraisal or Magic Item code, or any yellow-stickered item.
+In-game items can be taken: in-game coins, gems, minerals, crafting materials, potions, scrolls, any item with an appraisal or magic item code, or any yellow-stickered item.
 All in-game items must be stored in in-game locations, never in out-of-game locations (such as your car).